What are seizures?

 - Absence seizures are sometimes referred to as petit mal seizures(from the French for “little illness”, a term dating from the late 18th century).
 Absence seizures are brief (usually less than 20 seconds), generalized epileptic seizures of sudden onset and termination, mainly in children.
 They have two essential components, with the impairment of consciousness (absence) and the Electroencephalograph (EEG) shows generalized spike-and-slow wave discharges.
 The person affected experiences a brief interruption of consciousness and becomes unresponsive for several seconds.
 They may appear blank or staring usually without any other features, except perhaps for a fluttering of the eyelids.

-What is the treatment for seizures?
+What is the treatment for seizures in the Intensive Care Unit?

 Potentially sharp or dangerous objects should also be moved from the vicinity, so that the individual is not hurt.
 After the seizure if the person is not fully conscious and alert, they should be placed in the recovery position.